VaniaAgnes/HCI-Forum-Week-9-/README.md

 NIM: 2602158531

-To see if the program is working or not, go to google chrome and press (Ctrl + Shift + J) for windows, then press console and copy your codes to the console.
+To see if the program is working or not, go to google chrome and press (Ctrl + Shift + J) for windows to go to console, then copy your codes to the console then press enter.

 Example of the code (Blood Types):